If you have ever been responsible for growing a team or making a new hire, you'll be familiar with the fees and costs that can rack up.

 1. Job Board Fees

 You might decide to advertise your vacancy on a dedicated job board.
-Posting a vacancy to boards such as Indeed, Reed or Total Jobs is a sure way of attracting applicants who browse these boards on a regular basis.
-Given that it is a very saturated marketplace for both candidates and recruiters, it's essential that job adverts paint the best possible picture of the business and role.
+Posting a vacancy to boards such as Indeed, Reed or Total Jobs is a sure way of attracting applicants who browse these boards regularly.
+Given that it is a very saturated marketplace for both candidates and recruiters, job adverts must paint the best possible picture of the business and role.

 2. Candidate Assessment Tools

-Once you have your applications in, you need to identify and shortlist the most appropriate candidates.
+Once you have your applications in and have totaled up your advertising costs, you then need to identify and shortlist the most appropriate candidates.
 One option is to use aptitude tests or psychometric testing before you start screening your candidates on the phone.

-Again there are multiple sites that offer online solutions for these tests, all offering varying pricing models.
+Again multiple sites offer online solutions for these tests, all offering varying pricing models.
 Let's assume you want to send 25 tests.